interfacerproject/loshifacer/README.md

 ***
 ## 🎮 Quick start

-To start using {project_name} run the following command in the root folder
+To start using Loshifacer run the following command in the root folder

 ```bash
 docker compose up